-To fight back against legal bans, manufacturers of synthetic cannabis constantly tweak the formula to dodge the laws.
+To fight back against legal bans and Texas drug laws, manufacturers of synthetic cannabis constantly tweak the formula to dodge the laws.
 The basic effects are the same, but these repurposed and repackaged drugs are varying degrees of awful for the user.

 To keep you from making a costly mistake, we’ve broken down the most common synthetic drugs by name and effect.

 - Flakka: Although it hasn’t been on the market for very long, Flakka has already made several headlines.
 It has effects that are more similar to meth and PCP than they are to marijuana.
 This synthetic compound contributed to as many as 63 deaths in Florida since 2014.
 While it’s largely illegal, new forms of Flakka are constantly appearing in the market, as the DEA works to ban it altogether.

 - Bath Salts: While the name may sound relaxing, the results are not.
 Despite its reputation for turning people into the walking dead, many are using bath salts as an alternative high.
 Like Flakka, bath salts can lead to intense psychosis.
 Plus, they cause elevated blood pressure, chest pains, and suicidal thoughts.

 - Spice: The one that started it all.
 While not exactly legal in Texas, these deceptive “weed alternatives” still pop up in gas stations.
 They are often sold illegally.
 They may look like marijuana, but these synthetic herbs have much more pronounced effects on your body.
 Among the 500 street names for these synthetic cannabinoids, K2 and Space Cadet are among the most common.